c3333/cpp-docs.de-de/docs/mfc/reference/diagnostic-services.md

 ### <a name="parameters"></a>Parameter

 *bDump*<br/>
-[in] TRUE gibt an, dass der Speicherverlustdump aktiviert ist.
-FALSE gibt an, dass der Speicherverlustdump deaktiviert ist.
+in TRUE gibt an, dass das Speicher Abbild Abbild aktiviert ist.
+FALSE gibt an, dass das Speicher Abbild Abbild deaktiviert ist.

 ### <a name="return-value"></a>Rückgabewert